Ronny Turiaf: 2007–08 season

-Ronny Turiaf received playing time due to the many Laker injuries during the 2007–08 season.
+Turiaf received playing time due to the many Laker injuries during the 2007–08 season.
 He was in the starting line-up at the beginning of the season as a forward alongside Lamar Odom, but after spraining his left ankle during practice on 15 November 2007, Turiaf missed two games of his own while his starts became limited.
 However, after Pau Gasol sprained his ankle on 14 March 2008 in New Orleans, Ronny took over as the starting center for nine games until Gasol returned on April 2.
 In that nine game span, Turiaf's stats jumped to over 30 minutes per game with 11 points, 6 rebounds, and 2 blocks.
 Yet the Lakers went 5–4 during those nine games, including back-to-back losses at home against the Charlotte Bobcats and the Memphis Grizzlies, two of the league's worst teams.
 Turiaf and the Lakers would reach the 2008 NBA Finals, but they would lose in six games to their arch rivals Boston Celtics.

 During his time with the Lakers, Turiaf developed a close friendship with teammate Kobe Bryant.
 Bryant expressed sadness upon Turiaf's departure from the Lakers and would later say that Turiaf was one of his four all-time favorite teammates.

 Golden State Warriors

-On 9 July 2008 Ronny Turiaf agreed to a four-year, $17 million contract offer from the Golden State Warriors.
+On 9 July 2008, Ronny Turiaf agreed to a four-year, $17 million contract offer from the Golden State Warriors.
 According to free agency rules, his previous team, the Los Angeles Lakers, had seven days to match that offer.

 The Lakers, on July 18, decided not to match the Warriors' offer and the deal was finalized.